 Racich’s works have appeared in books, articles and on magazine covers.

 American Artist magazine published an article on Racich’s egg tempera paintings.
 A technique using dry pigments, egg yolk and water, egg tempera dates back before the use of oils.
 It is an extremely tedious form of artwork requiring small brushstrokes of paint, each hand mixed, applied repeatedly layer after layer until the desired effect is achieved.

 Fine Art Reproductions

 Today’s printmaking technology allows artists to create fine art reproductions of original artwork using digital imaging.
-Limited edition reproductions of the Racich’s original artwork are printed on acid-free watercolor paper, matted and framed.
+Framed and matted reproductions of Racich’s original watercolor and egg tempera artwork are available.